 Overall the MAIJS programme seeks the most promising students in terms of professional and academic distinction.
 We read all applications and take all factors into account.
 There is no cut-off point for grade point averages.
 No one item, such as the English scores, grade point averages, or letter of recommendation, is conclusive.
 Potential for academic and professional excellence can be demonstrated in many ways.

-You should apply online and send the rest of the application materials in a single admission packet to the Graduate School.
-The application fee is HK$300; it is non-refundable and will not be credited to tuition in the event of admission.
+You should apply online and upload all the application materials to the system.
+The application fee is non-refundable and will not be credited to tuition in the event of admission.

 Hold a Bachelor’s Degree from a recognized university or institution; AND Be able to communicate in English at an advanced level, possessing one or more of the following qualifications if they did not study in an English-speaking institution: